projects-shpalash/html-flat-design/README.md

-# html-flat-design
+# html-flat
-A flat/material design HTML static website
+A flat style template with HTML5 and CSS3